 Are you interested in partnering with USGS?
 We are interested in collaborating with you.
 USGS is accepting research and development proposals for work on specific projects or technologies.
-For inquiries, email or call our Technology Transfer Officer, Esther Eng.
+For inquiries, email the USGS Technology Transfer program office at firstname.lastname@example.org.

 USGS scientists are world-renowned experts in the following areas:

 - biology and ecosystems

 - natural hazards

 - geology; mapping,

 and much more.